-

 Habitat

-Sandy bottom areas and small caves, also frequents coral rubble around reefs
+Sandy bottom areas, small caves, reefs

 Physical Characteristics

-- Porcupine ray reaches a maximum length of 4.8 feet (147 cm).
+- The porcupine ray reaches a maximum length of 4.8 feet (1.5 m).

 - Has a very thick, tall body with thin wings that complete its oval appearance.